-decrease of new business rate; decrease of new business premium (as compared to what was initially planned); average commission rate increase; average attritional claim increase; for the following years of the planning horizon it is assumed that premium will have the same growth rate as in initial planning.

-Overall scenario: the modified inputs bring a decrease of solvency ratios, all these still remaining above the level of 130% for years 2021-2023.
+decrease of new business rate; decrease of new business premium; average commission rate increase; average attritional claim higher; increase of big claims number; the additional assumption regarding increase in receivables from regresses (and increase of probability of default of the corresponding counterparties) considered in the MTPL scenario was maintained for this scenario as well; for the following years of the planning horizon it is assumed that premium will have the same growth rate as in initial planning.
+Overall scenario: the modified inputs bring a decrease of solvency ratios, all these still remaining above the targeted level of 125% for years 2021-2024.